Information

 you do NOT have projector/s installed,

-have your own qualified lighting rigger.
+you have your own qualified lighting rigger.

 We